guneemwelloeux/LuaNode/README.md

 ### How To Build LuaNode32
-* Download prebuild toolchain [Here](https://github.com/jmattsson/nodemcu-prebuilt-toolchains "toolchains"), you can also build the tools from source, follow the steps [Here](http://esp-idf.readthedocs.io/en/latest/linux-setup.html "How to build toolchain")
+* Download prebuild toolchain [Here](https://github.com/jmattsson/nodemcu-prebuilt-toolchains "toolchains"), you can also build the tools from source, follow the steps [Here](https://docs.espressif.com/projects/esp-idf/en/v2.1.1/get-started/index.html#setup-toolchain "Setup toolchain (esp-idf v2.1.1)")
+* Download the esp-idf framework ([official guide](https://docs.espressif.com/projects/esp-idf/en/v2.1.1/get-started/index.html#get-esp-idf)).
+However You will need to include the `-b v2.1.1` flag in the `git` command line to checkout the correct version (`git clone --recursive -b v2.1.1 https://github.com/espressif/esp-idf.git`)
 * Export build tools' directory by executing the following command on terminal, `export PATH=/your_path/toolchains/esp32/bin:$PATH`, where the `your_path` is the path the toolchains stored.